LibreOffice/core/README.md

 these can be manually checked.

-Note that the output files have the same name as the input files with change file types extensions, one exception to this is when converting __HTML__ if the source contains images these are separately extracted but charts are not, for example:
+Note that the output files have the same name as the input files with change file types extensions, one exception to this is when converting to __HTML__ if the source contains images these are separately extracted, for example:

-the file spreadsheet-with-chart-image.xlsx contains a small data set a graph of that data set and an image (a screenshot of the graph) when converted to html is two files:
+The file __spreadsheet-with-chart-image.xlsx__ contains a small data set a graph of that data set and a pair of images, when converted to html is three files:
 ```
 converted/spreadsheet-with-chart-image.html
 converted/spreadsheet-with-chart-image_html_18b2813506ec3b97.png